So Nakagawa

+So Nakagawa (中川 創, Nakagawa Sō) is a Japanese professional footballer who plays as a centre-back for Fujieda MYFC.

 Playing career

 Nakagawa was born in Chiba Prefecture on June 1, 1999.
 He joined J1 League club Kashiwa Reysol from youth team in 2018.
 On 30 December 2019 it was confirmed, that Nakagawa had joined Júbilo Iwata.

 Club statistics

 Updated to end of 2018 season.